-The Cancer Patients in Need Fund provides supplementary assistance to patients undergoing cancer treatment at Geisinger–Lewistown Hospital's Community Cancer Treatment Center and provides financial help in the form of gift cards for gas, food and other personal care items.
+The Cancer Patients in Need Fund provides supplementary assistance to patients undergoing cancer treatment at Geisinger-Lewistown Hospital's Community Cancer Treatment Center and provides financial help to families for treatment and needs related to treatement.

 For most patients, radiation therapy will consume five days a week for four to six weeks and sometimes longer.
 Many patients' lives are severly disrupted during the course of treatment.
 If their jobs pay them only when they work, they'll probably be without a paycheck at least as long as the treatments last.
 Or they may lose their jobs because of their radiation therapy.